shuhari/Nuget.UnlistAll/README.md

 the versions one-by-one in the control panel.
 So I write this tool to unlist all package versions, in batch mode.

+## Install

+If you prefer pre-built binary, then a nuget package is already here.
+Run
+<pre>install-package Nuget.UnlistAll</pre>
+from nuget package console to get the binary.

+Or you can get the code and build it yourself.

 ## How to use?